 If your goals are mostly financial like mine, I recommend using this declaration worksheet by T. Harv Eker.
 I use this worksheet every morning, I read it out loud while looking myself in the eye in the mirror.
 Good affirmations are the ones that stretch your mindset and by repetition you make your mind believe anything is possible!

 [note]Example: When I say loud: “I have built an extraordinary office”, voice in my head says: “Who do you think you are?
 Why do you think you will succeed when so many have failed?”.
 When my mind says: “You cannot”, I repeat “Yes, I can”.
 Key is not to listen to your mind, and keep repeating empowering affirmations.
-Have you heard saying – “You are what you eat?”, well, what about this – “You are what You think about”? [/note]
+Have you heard the saying – “You are what you eat?”
+Well, what about this – “You are what You think about”? [/note]

 I have used similar mirror and affirmation exercises to increase my confidence, to increase my social skills – to do things I never thought possible.
 My friends and girlfriend thinks I am weird, but I don’t care – this technique works!
 Find out why here, and get more ideas for positive affirmations!

-Read Quotes, Watch Motivational Videos and Listen To Energising Music
+Read Quotes, Watch Motivational Videos and Listen To Energizing Music

 I discovered this technique on accident.
 If you find yourself feeling discouraged to do anything – read some empowering quotes, listen to energising music or watch a motivational video!
 Effect is like energy drink to your mind!